 Relationship building was integral to the success of IR23.
 A key example being the official state partnership between the Minnesota National Guard and Croatia that began in 1996.
 These partnerships are critical to security in the Balkan region.

 Immediate Response 23 is one of three major exercises under the umbrella of a more significant exercise known as Defender 23, which focuses on the strategic deployment of the continental United States-based forces, the employment of Army prepositioned assets, and the interoperability with Allies and partners.

 The overall intent of the exercise was to assess the integration of combat power from USAEUR-AF and U.S.-based units in Eastern Europe, and increase the operational reach and effectiveness of the NATO Alliance environment while leveraging host nation capabilities.

+JANUARY

-JANUARY 32 Airmen of the 133rd Airlift Wing deploy to Europe & Southwest Asia.
+32 Airmen of the 133rd Airlift Wing deploy to Europe & Southwest Asia.
+FEBRUARY

 80 Soldiers of the 347th Regional Support Group return from Kuwait.
+FEBRUARY

+133 Airmen of the 133rd Airlift Wing participate in Operation Snowbird in Yuma, Arizona.
 APRIL

-133 Airmen of

-the 133rd Airlift

-Wing participate

-in Operation

-Snowbird in

-Yuma, Arizona.

 3 Airmen of the 133rd Airlift Wing deploy to Middle East.
+MAY

-JUNE 20 Soldiers 32 Airmen of 133rd Airlift of the 147th Wing return Human Resources from Europe and Company deploy Southwest Asia. to Kuwait.
-JULY 5 Soldiers of the 34th Expeditionary Combat Aviation Brigade deploy to Bogota, Columbia.
-AUGUST 3 Soldiers with the 434 Firefighting Team returned from Romania.
+20 Soldiers of the 147th Human Resources Company deploy to Kuwait.
+JUNE

-AUGUST 140 Airmen with the 133rd Airlift Wing deploy to Djibouti.
+32 Airmen of 133rd Airlift Wing return from Europe and Southwest Asia.
+JULY

+5 Soldiers of the 34th Expeditionary Combat Aviation Brigade deploy to Bogota, Columbia.
 AUGUST

-5 Soldiers with
+3 Soldiers with the 434 Firefighting Team returned from Romania.

+AUGUST

-Team deploy to
+140 Airmen with the 133rd Airlift Wing deploy to Djibouti.

+AUGUST

-the 1903rd
+5 Soldiers with the 1903rd Acquisition Team deploy to Djibouti.

-Acquisition

-Djibouti.

 OCTOBER

-5 Airmen from the

-133rd Airlift Wing

-deploy to Qatar.
+5 Airmen from the 133rd Airlift Wing deploy to Qatar.

 OCTOBER

-2 Airmen from

-the 133rd Airlift

-Wing deploy to

-2 Airmen from

-the 133rd Airlift Wing deploy to Antarctica.
+2 Airmen from the 133rd Airlift Wing deploy to Saudi Arabia.
+2 Airmen from the 133rd Airlift Wing deploy to Antarctica.